Religious dress at work: conflicting opinions from the ECJ

 You need to balance the potential discriminatory impact of any ban with the business need identified.
 An organisational preference (or indeed a client’s preference as in the Bougnaoui case) will not be enough.
 Your reasons must be genuine and specific, with health and safety being the most compelling (if this is relevant to the type of work you do).

-Louise Singh (firstname.lastname@example.org) is a Professional Support Lawyer supporting the national Employment Pensions and Immigration Team and is based in Liverpool.
-If you have any questions or are concerned that a workplace policy or procedure might expose your organisation to claims of discrimination please get in touch with Louise or speak to your usual Weightmans contact.
+If you have any questions or are concerned that a workplace policy or procedure might expose your organisation to claims of discrimination please contact our employment law solicitors.